ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/events.md

 amount, createdTimestamp, party { id }, asset { symbol }
 ```

 Click Run Query to view the results.
+(It may take a little time for a new deposit to trigger an event)

 ___
 Check out the available <a href="https://docs.fairground.vega.xyz/docs/api-howtos/event-stream/" target="_blank">Event Streams</a>.
 Then you can access the fields